niuers/handson-mlp/INSTALL.md

 However, if you really want to run these notebooks on your own machine, then please follow the instructions below.

+> NOTE: Alternatively, you can [run these notebooks in a docker container](https://github.com/ageron/handson-mlp/blob/main/docker/README.md).

 ## Step 1, ensure you have uv and git
 Make sure you have [uv](https://docs.astral.sh/uv/getting-started/installation) and [git](https://git-scm.com/downloads) installed: